cemaly/AdapTV/README.md

 - `data/`: Contains the dataset used for training the icon classification models.

+- `images/`: Contains images that were used in the paper.

+- `model_tests/`: Provides scripts for testing the top 2 pre-trained models.

+- `model_trainings/`: Contains scripts for training the top-2-performing models.

+- `scraper/`: Contains scripts for finding and downloading images from Google and Iconfinder.

 - `trained_models/`: Houses pre-trained machine learning models for icon classification.

 - `utils/`: Includes useful scripts and utilities for various tasks.

-- `model_trainings/`: Contains scripts for training the top-2-performing models.

-- `model_tests/`: Provides scripts for testing the top 2 pre-trained models.

-- `scrapers/`: Contains scripts for finding and downloading images from Google and Iconfinder.

-- `images/`: Contains images that were used in the paper.

 - `resnet_single.py`: A script located in the root directory that can be used to classify a given image passed as a command-line argument using the best-performing model.